Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: CIFAR-10 with Synthetic Experts

 \emph{Mao25 fails to learn.} Across all~$J$, Mao25 converges to $100\%$ deferral within the first few epochs, achieving exactly the expert oracle accuracy ($\approx 70.3\%$).
 The $O(1/(K{+}J))$ gradient magnitude through the softmax (Section~\ref{app:proof-mao-curvature}) prevents meaningful parameter updates on CIFAR-10's $K{=}10$ classes.

 \emph{The decoupled surrogate is $J$-robust.} The decoupled surrogate system accuracy stays at $91.8$--$91.9\%$ from $J{=}8$ to $J{=}32$ (a change of only $0.1$~pp), compared to $2.1$~pp for OvA and $10.3$~pp for Add.\ CE.
-This confirms the theoretical prediction: the decoupled surrogate's $J$-independent gradient structure (Proposition~\ref{prop:due-gradient}) translates directly to scalability on real image features.
+This is consistent with the theoretical prediction: the decoupled surrogate's $J$-independent gradient structure (Proposition~\ref{prop:due-gradient}) translates directly to scalability on real image features.